 Like oh, I guess he really is watching.

-Why still do you think, given that at the Democratic National Convention that the riots and the looting and the violence in American cities where the black community is impacted most in these situations in terms of the violence, and Biden or Kamala Harris, who's only the former attorney general of the largest state in the country, they don't even mention it once to condemn it.
+Why still do you think, given that at the Democratic National Convention that the riots and the looting and the violence in American cities where the black community is impacted most in these situations, in terms of the violence and Biden, or Kamala Harris, who's only the former attorney general of the largest state in the country, they don't even mention it once to condemn it.

-I know they are now, but that's only because the polls came out saying, hey, you better talk about this a little bit more.
+I know they are now, but that's only because the polls came out saying hey, you better talk about this a little bit more.

-Are you gonna talk about this, right?
+Are you're gonna talk about this right?

-And they're not why is it that they're so reluctant?
+Why is it that they're so reluctant?

-It's because they're trying to court the very protesters that that vote, or they just don't have the principles to stand up because they know the Democratic Party would revolt against them if they speak too sternly about it.
+Is because they're trying to court the very protesters that that vote, or they just don't have the principles to stand up because they know the Democratic Party would revolt against them if they speak too sternly about it.

 Does that make sense?